The SpinIN is proud of a long tradition of inviting guests from around the world to enrich the festival with their knowledge and skills.

 2019 will be no exception and Committee is excited to announce, we are bringing Professor Julian Roberts from the UK to Tasmania.
 Julian has made a name for himself internationally with his innovative Subtraction Cutting Method.

 Julian's amazing work will be of interest to weavers and cloth makers in particular, as his method produces imaginative, simple garments with a minimum of wasted fabric.

 Photos & videos courtesy of Julian Roberts.

 A Master Class with Julian

 Committee has teamed up with TasTAFE and Rudolf Couture to present to you the unique opportunity to attend a two-day Master Class with Julian Roberts.
-The event is scheduled for Tuesday 05 and Wednesday 06 March, 2019 and will be held at the Alanvale Campus Textile & Clothing Studio, Launceston.
+The event is scheduled for Monday 04 and Tuesday 05 March 2019 and will be held at the Alanvale Campus Textile & Clothing Studio, Launceston.